 Uncomplicated app publication

 Tons of trash apps and privacy concerns

 Amazon is just not limited to e-commerce and cloud computing, it has stretched its arms in the Android apps also.
 Amazon kicked-off its journey into this landscape on March 22, 2011, and the Amazon Android apps were readily made available in almost every country.
-Most importantly, the Amazon App Store is focused more towards the tablets and caters to the Android operating system.
+Most importantly, the Amazon App Store is focused more on the tablets and caters to the Android operating system.

 The Amazon’s first Kindle tablet was launched later that year and solely relied on Amazon App Store for the apps, as it comes pre-installed on the device.
 Also, the apps were designed to better integrate with the tablet's user interface.
 Furthermore, it allows the HTML 5 apps on its platform.